ballerina-platform/module-ballerina-websub/websub-ballerina/Package.md

 #### Subscriber

-This module allows introducing a WebSub Subscriber Service with `onIntentVerification`, which accepts HTTP GET requests for intent verification, and `onNotification`, which accepts HTTP POST requests for notifications.
+This module allows introducing a WebSub Subscriber Service with `onSubscriptionVerification`, which accepts HTTP GET requests for intent verification, and `onEventNotification`, which accepts HTTP POST requests for notifications.
 The WebSub Subscriber Service provides the following capabilities:
  - When the service is started a subscription request is sent for a hub/topic combination, either specified as annotations or discovered based on the resource URL specified as an annotation.
- - If `onIntentVerification` is not specified, intent verification will be done automatically against the topic specified as an annotation or discovered based on the resource URL specified as an annotation.
+ - If `onSubscriptionVerification` is not specified, intent verification will be done automatically against the topic specified as an annotation or discovered based on the resource URL specified as an annotation.
  - If a secret is specified for the subscription, signature validation will be done for authenticated content distribution.

-**Sends subscription request on service startup and explicit intent verification**

-  > When the `subscribeOnStartUp` is set to true in the Subscriber Service, it will result in a subscription request being sent to the specified hub for the specified topic, with the specified lease seconds value and the specified secret for authenticated content distribution.

-  > Since an `onIntentVerification` resource function is not included, intent verification for subscription and unsubscription requests would happen automatically.

     ```ballerina
     @websub:SubscriberServiceConfig {